retarfi/language-pretraining/README.md

 ### Train Tokenizer

 In our pretrained models, the texts are first tokenized by [MeCab](https://taku910.github.io/mecab/) with [IPAdic](https://pypi.org/project/ipadic/) dictionary and then split into subwords by the WordPiece algorithm.
-For MeCab dictionary, [unidic](https://github.com/polm/unidic-lite) and unidic-lite are also available.
+From v2.2.0, [jptranstokenizer](https://github.com/retarfi/jptranstokenizer) is required, which enables to use word tokenizers other than MeCab, such as Juman++, Sudachi, and spaCy LUW.
-[Sentencepiece](https://github.com/google/sentencepiece) is also available for subword algorithm, but we do not validate performance.
+For subword tokenization, [sentencepiece](https://github.com/google/sentencepiece) is also available for subword algorithm, but we do not validate performance.

 ```
 $ python train_tokenizer.py \
+--word_tokenizer mecab \
 --input_file corpus.txt \
 --model_dir tokenizer/ \
 --intermediate_dir ./data/corpus_split/ \
---num_files 20 \
 --mecab_dic_type ipadic \
 --tokenizer_type wordpiece \
 --vocab_size 32768 \
 --min_frequency 2 \
---limit_alphabet 6129 \
+--limit_alphabet 2900 \
---num_unused_tokens 10
+--num_unused_tokens 10 \
+--mecab_dic_type ipadic
 ```

+You can see all the arguments with `python train_tokenizer.py --help`

 ### Create Dataset